learn-co-curriculum/git-basics-readme/README.md

 3. Once your changes have been added and staged, you can make a commit with the `git commit` command. **To capture all outstanding changes in a commit, type `git commit -am "Your commit message"`, where `-a` refers to 'all changes' and `-m` (combined as `-am`) assigns a commit message of `"Your commit message"`.**
 4. To check the status of a repository, use `git status`.

-If you've followed these instructions, your `next-big-thing` directory is now a Git repository.
+If you've followed these instructions, your `my-git-project` directory is now a Git repository.
 You can retain the directory as a sandbox for Git experimentation, or simply delete or ignore it.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/git-basics-readme' title='Git Repository Basics'>Git Repository Basics</a> on Learn.co and start learning to code for free.</p>